 In 1990, Smith offered thoughts about how artists might address their heritage: I would say that really any artist, any craftsmen should see what they have to offer personally outside of labels, nationalistic labels, religious labels, or racial labels.
 There is a very good chance that as a member of a certain group you may have characteristics that may come through in the course of your work if you allow yourself to remain free and just work, rather than saying to yourself, I am black, so I’ll do black art or African art, or I’m gonna be black, and shocking and bold and primitive.
 Try to avoid the pitfall of labeling and see what you have and develop it.
 There’s nothing that says you can’t be conscious of a heritage, and call on it, but don’t let it be a restriction.

-Launching soon in spaces at both RAM and Wustum, RAM Showcase exhibitions highlight the work of contemporary artists of color.
+RAM Showcase exhibitions at RAM and Wustum highlight the work of contemporary artists of color.

 In this moment in time, it is critical that RAM spotlights voices that have been historically underrepresented, such as women and artists of color.
 Artists of color are identified in this context as non-white and non-European.
 This simplification, which is arguably a flawed starting point, does not account for the nuances and variations of society.
 It is a beginning—a way to direct those who want to educate themselves about what is possible when new perspectives are encountered.

 While the work of artists of color has been and will continue to be shown in a variety of contexts at both campuses, the Showcase series highlights conversations around equity, inclusion, and social justice.
 This means underscoring the presence of the work of artists of color, primarily from the collection as well as, at times, featuring artists addressing critical social and cultural issues across a broad spectrum.